jbsiraudin/jbsiraudin.github.io/src/pages/portfolio.md

 <Image srcImage="https://upload.wikimedia.org/wikipedia/en/8/81/Skull_%26_Bones_video_game.jpg" legend="Skull and Bones Key Art"/>

-Game Design & Previz on Skull & Bones, an AAA Ubisoft Original.
+Game Design & Previz on Skull & Bones, an AAA Ubisoft Original, released on February 16, 2024.

 - Helped ground gameplay teams in a transversal previz role, delivering prototypes and design documents, with a focus on realization and user experience for the ground cache and treasure maps features.
 - Designer on [The Helm](https://youtu.be/DwNegC92x_s), an end-game feature, with a focus on PvPvE gameplay combat challenges, economy and UI, leading its implementation in the Anvil pipeline.